domjarkey/concise/README.md

 ## Overview

-`concise` functions are designed to make clean, intelligible lambda functions to keep your code concise and easily readable.
-They are modelled on common `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that can condense a paragraph’s worth of code into a single line.
+`concise` allows you to apply clean, intelligible anonymous functions that transform your data while keeping your code concise and easily readable. `concise` functions are modelled on familiar `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that can condense a paragraph’s worth of code into a single line.

-- Refer to data columns directly – avoid placeholder pronouns like `.x` or `..1` and instead refer to your data by name.
+- Refer to data columns directly – avoid placeholder pronouns like `.x` or `..1` and instead refer to your data by name inside function definitions.
 - Leverages `purrr`’s mapping functions to outperform slow `dplyr::rowwise` operations and facilitate non-rowwise column mutations in the same call.